- $59,318 Young Child Falls In Open Elevator Shaft

 Arrested After an Illegal Search?
 Follow These Steps:

-If you are the victim of an illegal search and seizure, it is imperative that you follow these steps:
+If you are the victim of an illegal search and seizure in Charleston, it is imperative that you follow these steps:

 - Exercise your constitutional right to remain silent.
 Do not argue with police but refuse to speak to them without your attorney present.